 • Electricity use is closely monitored, including the use of smart meters;

 • Electricity and gas is purchased from renewable sources where possible;

 • Mains gas use is backed by Green Gas credits, which represent biomethane produced by an anaerobic digestion plant near Poundbury;

-• Other measures to conserve energy include fluorescent and LED lighting, motion-sensitive lights and ongoing works to improve building insulation.
+• Other measures to conserve energy include the use of fluorescent and LED lighting, motion-sensitive lights and ongoing works to improve building insulation.

 Reducing greenhouse gas emissions is the first and most important stage in minimizing the Household’s carbon footprint.
-The Household balances out the remainder by investing in sustainable forestry and projects that reduce deforestation.
+The Household balances out its emissions to zero by investing in sustainable forestry and projects that reduce deforestation.

 For more information on the Household's carbon footprint see the Annual Review.

-• Food waste is composted where possible or collected to be turned into fertilizer;
+- Food waste is composted where possible or collected to be turned into fertilizer and generate renewable energy;

 Travel, around the UK and throughout the world, forms an essential part of Their Royal Highnesses’ work and emissions vary each year according to Their Royal Highnesses' schedule of engagements.
 The carbon impact is taken into account during planning along with cost, logistics and security considerations.